Call Mon-Sun:

 Some of the best functional medicine practices will include the following:

-functional medicine nutrient therapy2.
-Dietary Recommendations – Neurotoxins in foods affect our brains and contribute to our state of being.
+2. Dietary Recommendations – Neurotoxins in foods affect our brains and contribute to our state of being.
 Typically, a person with mental health problems will want to consider a clean and organic, nutrient-rich diet that eliminates toxins, food additives, processed sugars, and GMOs.
-By working with a clinical team or dietician, a person suffering from symptoms can be advised of the best plan to achieve overall mental and physical well-being.
+By working with a clinical team or dietician, a person suffering from symptoms can be advised of the best plan to achieve overall mental and physical well-being.5,7

-3. Exercise – A review of daily habits will often show why the symptoms are occurring.
+3. Exercise – A review of daily habits will often show shed light on the symptoms that are occurring.
 Not only can inactivity lead to problems within each bodily system, but can lead to deficiencies of certain neurotransmitters in the brain.
-If the individual’s lifestyle does not include much physical activity, by adding a 30-minute workout or light cardio, the benefits to the body and mind include assistance in operating at the most effective levels possible.
+If the individual’s lifestyle does not include much physical activity, by adding a 15- or 30-minute workout or light cardio, the benefits to the body and mind include assistance in operating at the most effective levels possible.
+Recommended are Qi Gong, yoga, and other approaches to exercise, especially where the body needs gentle encouragement.8,9

 The Best Opportunity for Mental Healing

 We have helped many patients overcome long-term medication dependence by treating symptoms in a natural way.
-For those wanting to try a healthier treatment plan for anxiety, depression, past trauma, or diagnosis of bipolar, mania, or schizophrenia, our team is here to help review your circumstances and provide a healthier way of being.
+For those wanting to try a healthier treatment plan for anxiety, depression, past trauma, or diagnosis of bipolar, mania, or schizophrenia, our team is here to help review your circumstances and provide a pathway to better mental health and living life to the fullest.

 If you or a loved one is in need of assistance, please review information about admission to our licensed inpatient holistic psychiatry center.